-- If read is specified, only received messages are logged. - If read_write, both outgoing and incomming messages are logged.
+- If write is specified, only sent messages are logged. - If read is specified, only received messages are logged. - If read_write, both outgoing and incomming messages are logged.

 Default is read_write.

 - atl_dir = dir() <mandatory> Specifies where the audit trail log should be stored.
 If audit_trail_log specifies that logging should take place, this parameter must be defined. - atl_size() = {integer(), integer()} <mandatory> Specifies the size of the audit trail log.
 This parameter is sent to disk_log.